Gus and Lyndall Wortham Park

-This fabulous Wortham Park with water features and shaded areas just a hop skip and a jump across from the Texas Medical Center did not exist when I lived and worked there.
+This fabulous Gus and Lyndall Wortham Park with water features and shaded areas just a hop skip and a jump across from the Texas Medical Center did not exist when I lived and worked there.
 That was many years ago.

 Glen McCarthy was a very successful oil prospector and entrepreneur.
-His hotel was furnished in an Art Deco style.
-To say that the hotel and furnishings were lavish is an understatement!
+Furnished in an Art Deco style the hotel and furnishings were lavish!

-What I remember most about it was the immense swimming pool.
-It was the largest pool that I had ever seen!
+What I remember most about it was the large swimming pool.
+I had never seen a larger one.
 Believe it or not, water skiing took place on it!
 According to Wikipedia the equivalent cost to build just the pool would have cost some 200 million dollars in the year 2007.

 I had gotten to eat in the beautiful lounge overlooking the pool several times on different occasions.
-After my husband and I were married we went back to the Shamrock Hotel to eat at the Trader Vic’s restaurant which was located there.
+After my husband and I married, we went back to the Shamrock Hotel to eat at Trader Vic’s restaurant located there.
 My husband attended weekly Rotary Club meetings at that hotel for a time.

 Sadly the hotel was demolished in 1987 despite preservationist’s protests.
 I remember when items from the hotel were being auctioned off.
 There may be many mementos in people’s homes in and around Houston stemming back to those glory days.

-The land was eventually donated to the Texas Medical Center.
-On the northeast part of the former hotel grounds is now where the Gus S. and Lyndell F. Wortham Park can be found.
+The Texas Medical Center eventually received the land as a donation.
+On the northeast part of the former hotel grounds, is now where the Gus S. and Lyndell F. Wortham Park is situated.
 You can see this park from Main Street & Holcombe Blvd., Houston, Texas 77030.